How to calculate the cost of living to determine the living wage gap?

 - Fair Wear Foundation’s Explorer’s Notebook gives insight into the different routes that garment companies can take and are taking to overcome the obstacles towards living wages.
 Includes the description of several best-practices.

 - ASN’s publication Garment Companies and Living Wage: a practical implementation tool for companies describes a 4-stage corporate living wage due diligence process for garment companies, as a means to reach the end goal of living wages paid.
-Each phase starts with a description of criteria to meet and end with a checklist.
+Each phase starts with a description of criteria to meet and ends with a checklist.

 Want to know more about the Living Wage Lab?